timarcher/Drone/wiki/Drone-Wiki.md

 - [Prep Work](Preparation/Preparation.md) - Prior to building and flying your drone, complete this prep work around knowledge, safety, and compliance.

 # Bill of Materials
-- [Overall BOM](Bill-of-Materials/Bill-of-Materials.md) - This page is updated as we build to contain the overall bill of materials/component list that was used to construct the drone.
+- [Overall BOM](Bill-of-Materials/Bill-of-Materials.md) - This page contains the overall bill of materials/component list that was used to construct the drone.

 # Step by Step Build Process
 Use the list below to follow my build journey step by step.